About Gasbusters

 6. Leaf blowers contribute to water pollution in neighbourhoods through emissions, fuel spills, grass clippings, and clogging storm sewers, which pollute local waterways.

 8. Toronto City Council aims to cut greenhouse gas emissions by 2040, 10 years earlier than planned.
 Their target is among the most ambitious in North America.
-Banning gas-powered leaf blowers and switching to electric alternatives will help achieve the TRANSFORMTO strategy for phasing out fossil gas in City-owned facilities by 2040.
+Banning gas-powered leaf blowers and switching to alternatives will help achieve the TRANSFORMTO strategy for phasing out fossil gas in City-owned facilities by 2040.

 Built broad public support for banning the use of gas leaf blowers.